frab/frab/README.md

 Imagemagick should be easy to install using your OS's preferred package manager (apt-get, yum, brew etc.).

-5) Create (and possibly modify) the database configuration:
+6) Create and modify settings config/settings.yml.

-    cp config/database.yml.template config/database.yml
+See file config/settings.yml.template in the frab repository for an example configuration.

-frab bundles all three built-in rails database drivers.
+7) Copy migrations to you applications:

-And it should work with all three, although it is best tested with MySQL and SQLite3 (for development).
+    rake frab:install:migrations

-6) Create and modify settings:
+8) Add seed data.
+Edit the file db/seeds.rb and add the following line:

-    cp config/settings.yml.template config/settings.yml
+    Frab::Engine.load_seed

-7) Create and setup the database
+9) Create and setup the database

     rake db:setup

-8) Precompile assets (only needed for production)
+10) Precompile assets (only needed for production)

     rake assets:precompile

-9) Start the server
+11) Start the server

 To start frab in the development environment simply run